daid/FFA-Disassembly/docs/part0.md

 * Support reading back in the disassembly to read annotations and labels.
 * Also read back in where to split files into include files.
 * Support custom annotations for custom data blocks.
+* Almost no assumptions, if it doesn't know, it doesn't assume there is code.
+It just exports data.

 If you read this disassembly, you'll encounter `;@` style comments, these are the annotations.
 They exists for the disassembler to re-generate the same disassembly again.

+During the project I actually completely rewrote the disassembler, that's how important it is for the project.

 ## The other emulator?...